bgarret/google-analytics-rails/README.markdown

-Fast Google Analytics setup for Rails 3.
+Fast Universal Google Analytics setup for Rails.
 This gem is mostly intended for small to medium websites with a simple analytics strategy.

 [![Build Status](https://travis-ci.org/bgarret/google-analytics-rails.png?branch=master)](https://travis-ci.org/bgarret/google-analytics-rails)

+_if you require older analytics, use `0.0.6`_

 Installation
 ============

 Add the following to your `Gemfile`:

-    gem 'google-analytics-rails'
+    gem 'google-analytics-rails', '1.0.0'

 Then run: